maoberlehner/markus-oberlehner-net/content/blog/network-stubs-and-timers-with-nightwatch-and-cucumber.md

 I won't go into much detail about the general Nightwatch.js configuration.
 You can take a look at the [GitHub repository for this article](https://github.com/maoberlehner/network-stubs-and-timers-with-nightwatch-and-cucumber) if you're interested to see the full code.

-One important thing to mention tough, is that you have to clear cookies and the session storage after every scenario, to make sure to start from a clean slate and that network stubs or timers of a previous test do not interfere with the current one.
+One important thing to mention though, is that you have to clear cookies and the session storage after every scenario, to make sure to start from a clean slate and that network stubs or timers of a previous test do not interfere with the current one.
 You can do this by adding the following lines to your Nightwatch.js hooks.

 ```js
 // test/hooks.js